bsurc/docs/docs/Borah Modules/Gromacs-Tutorial.md

 5. **Workshops and Training**: Many universities and institutes offer GROMACS workshops, which can provide hands-on experience.
 Check for opportunities at your institution or nearby research centers.

 Remember, mastering GROMACS, like any computational tool, comes with practice and familiarity.
 Use it frequently, experiment with its features, and don't hesitate to seek help when needed.

+**Note:** Remember to adjust the parameters in the job script (e.g., time, partition, nodes, ntasks) according to the resources required by your task.